25iscool/How-to-use-combos/README.md

 Congrats, you made it, you sat at your computer all day and became morbidly obese, but hey, you made like 1 cent from your alt store, I would class that as a success.

 # Legal
-This is for educational purposes only, cracking and selling accounts is illegal and we do not condone these actions
+This is for educational purposes only, cracking and selling accounts is illegal and we do not condone these actions.
+We are also not responsible if you get in any legal trouble from following this guide.
+You follow this guide of your own accord and you take full responsibility for any of the consequences should any occur.
+Please also note that doing this breaks the Computer Misuse Act 1990 as you're gaining unauthorised access to information, you take any and all responsibility and do this at your own risk.
+We will not be held accountable for your actions